 When you are getting close to the maximum timeframe for your degree/certificate, you will receive an email notification through your myLakeland account.
 Once you have exceeded the maximum timeframe for your degree/certificate, you will become ineligible for federal financial aid.

-If there were extenuating circumstances as to why SAP was not met, you have the right to appeal by no later than the first day of the term in which you are applying for continued federal financial aid.
+If there were extenuating circumstances why SAP was not met, you have the right to appeal by no later than the first day of the term in which you are applying for continued federal financial aid.

 If a SAP Appeal is approved, you will be assigned one of the following eligibility statuses: